 (July 2006, 06/05/15, 09/23/15, 02/22/18, 05/08/18, 9/10/19, 11/14/23, 3/19/24 revisions)

-D5 All members of the university community have the right and responsibility to participate in university governance at all levels and in diverse forms.
+D5 All members of the university community have the right and responsibility to participate in university governance at all levels.
 This requires an honest and robust exchange of ideas and opinion.
 Interfering in any fashion with the right of others to properly voice their opinions during the formulation of new policies, or to express their views regarding established policies or their application, is a violation of the principles of academic freedom as described in Appendix C. Such principles should be extended to all members of the university community as appropriate.

 Academic Freedom and Conduct